Phosphorescentt/phosphorescent.dev-zola/content/pages/im_hesitating_to_get_involved_with_ai_safety.md

 ## Social safety vs. capabilities safety

-This is probably a longer essay for a different time, but it seems likely to me that we are going to have more issues related to misuse of AI by existing social systems and power structures than we are likely to have issues from capabilities.
+This is probably a longer post for a different time, but it seems likely to me that we are going to have more issues related to misuse of AI by existing social systems and power structures than we are likely to have issues from capabilities.